- What is a rat show?

 Please ensure that any shredded paper bedding does not have sharp edges - if it can give you a paper cut, it can injure your rat.

 No we don't have any kittens for sale at our shows.
-We normally have lots of breeders at our shows who you can talk to and a breeder list so we can help you find someone who can possible help.
+We normally have lots of breeders at our shows who you can talk to and a breeder list so we can help you find someone who may be able to help.

 As with most things, there are some risks.
 Rat shows will always have a risk of infections as there is a change something can be carried unnoticed by the owners.